aryarm/varCA/README.md

 The entire pipeline is made up of two smaller subworkflows.
 The `prepare` subworkflow calls each variant caller and prepares the resulting data for use by the `classify` subworkflow, which uses an ensemble classifier to predict the existence of variants at each site.

+> [!NOTE]
+> VarCA does not output genotypes (GT fields) because of the possibility of inaccuracy in the presence of allele-specific open chromatin.
+Please refer to https://github.com/aryarm/varCA/issues/43#issuecomment-1088028758

 ### [Code Ocean](https://codeocean.com/capsule/6980349/tree/v1)
 Using [our Code Ocean compute capsule](https://codeocean.com/capsule/6980349/tree/v1), you can execute [VarCA v0.2.1](https://github.com/aryarm/varCA/releases/tag/v0.2.1) on example data without downloading or setting up the project.
 To interpret the output of VarCA, see the output sections of the [`prepare` subworkflow](rules#output) and the [`classify` subworkflow](rules#output-1) in the [rules README](rules/README.md).